officelifehq/officelife/README.md

 - Node and Yarn,
 - A knowledge of how [Laravel](https://laravel.com), [VueJS](https://vuejs.org/) and [InertiaJS](https://inertiajs.com/) work.
 OfficeLife is a complex Laravel application, with a lot of queues and cron jobs.

-## State of the project (as of April 10th, 2021)
+## State of the project (as of September 06th, 2021)

-We are not yet ready for production.
-We've been developing this project for more than 2 years now and we are close to launch a beta version.
-We expect to launch during the summer (sooner if possible, but... life happens).
+The project is in beta right now, accessible from https://beta.officelife.io.
+The software might have some bugs that we are fixing as we find them.

 * If you find any bugs, please file them by [creating a new issue](https://github.com/officelifehq/officelife/issues).
 * Please don't submit new big ideas for now.
 We want to do a million other things with OfficeLife already.
 However, we seek feedback on the current features and how we could make them more useful.